libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

-By writing the compiler ourselves for a simple language, we could guarantee it'll be small, run fast, offer thread safety (so you can distribute compiles across CPU cores), accept a custom allocator, and be easily to embed in offline tools and also in games that want to compile shaders on-the-fly.
+By writing the compiler ourselves for a simple language, we could guarantee it'll be small, run fast, offer thread safety (so you can distribute compiles across CPU cores), accept a custom allocator, and be easily embedded in offline tools and also in games that want to compile shaders on-the-fly.

 Tools are readily available that will translate shader source from one language to